Glucophage SR 500 mg prolonged release tablets

 Mechanism of action

-Metformin increases the transport capacity of all types of membrane glucose transporters (GLUT).
+Metformin is an adenosine monophosphate-protein-kinase (AMPK) activator and increases the transport capacity of all types of membrane glucose transporters (GLUTs).

 Reduction in the risk or delay of type 2 diabetes mellitus